Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-As the free valuation advises, the system cannot recognise some special words or names so, if the quote appears wrong, don't be annoyed, and get in touch!
-National Numbers also provide a dedicated quotes line - 09057 570011 - for expert guidance as to the value of your number plate (this is a premium line service).
+If the system should fail to recognise some significance the plate has, and you feel it's been undervalued, don't be annoyed - get in touch!
+National Numbers also provide a dedicated quotes line - 0905 757 0011 - for expert guidance on how to sell a private number plate (this is a premium line service).

-The quote you receive to sell your number plate is the sum of money to be returned to you on finding a buyer.
-The dealer will advertise your registration, adding on their commission.
+The quote you receive to sell your number plate is the sum of money to be returned to you on finding a buyer - no deductions.
+National Numbers will advertise your private registration, adding on their commission.

 If a buyer is found, and a deal agreed, written confirmation of the procedure will be sent to you to sell your number plate.
 The dealer will ask you for your V5C Registration Certificate (log book) or, if the registration is on a certificate, your V778 (Retention Certificate) or V750 (Certificate of Entitlement) plus authorisation to administer the certificate.

-The dealer should always be holding cleared funds from the buyer before proceeding with the transfer and have given you full details as to when you will receive your full payment.
+The dealer should always be holding cleared funds from the buyer before proceeding with the transfer and should state clearly when you will receive the full payment for the registration.

 The dealer will check and submit all relevant documents to DVLA.
 Remember that any reputable dealer should be prepared to explain the process fully.